usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 9 %}
 {% asset design-standards/fig_9_dimensions_of_parking_spaces.gif alt="" %}
 {% figcaption %}
-<strong> Dimensions of Parking Spaces.</strong> The access aisle shall be a minimum of 60 inches (1525 mm) wide for cars except a minimum of 96 inches (2440 mm) wide for van-accessible parking spaces.
+<p><strong> Dimensions of Parking Spaces.</strong> The access aisle shall be a minimum of 60 inches (1525 mm) wide for cars except a minimum of 96 inches (2440 mm) wide for van-accessible parking spaces.
 The width of the parking space shall be a minimum of 96 inches (2440 mm).
-The accessible route connected to the access aisle shall be a minimum of 36 inches (915 mm) wide.
+The accessible route connected to the access aisle shall be a minimum of 36 inches (915 mm) wide.</p>
 {% endfigcaption %}
 {% endfigure %}